7 Betamethasone Interactions: What To Avoid When You’re Taking Betamethasone

 Because betamethasone suppresses the immune system, it can reduce the effectiveness of vaccines or increase the risk of infections from live vaccines.
 Live vaccines include measles, mumps, rubella, and varicella vaccines.

-It’s essential to inform your healthcare provider if you’re scheduled for vaccinations while taking betamethasone.
+Tell your doctor if you are scheduled for any vaccinations while taking betamethasone.
 They may recommend timing adjustments or alternative vaccination strategies.

 5. Betamethasone and Potassium-Depleting Diuretics